craftcms/docs/docs/4.x/sites.md

 When enabled, Craft will create the new entry in each site enabled for that section using the submitted content.

-If you would like the section's content to be separate then disable this option for that section.
+If you would like the section’s content to be separate then disable this option for that section.

 ## Setting Up a New Site